Interactive Multisyllabic Words!

 Components of this activity:

 The first part of the activity includes a two-page activity.
 The top page has an image of the word along with the word.
-The word is separated by syllables and is meant to be cut apart.
+The term is separated by syllables and is meant to be cut apart.
 This also allows you to use a backward chaining approach for building syllables.

 The bottom page has a picture of the item and dots for each syllable.
 The pages can be used separately or combined to create an interactive page.

 You can use a backward chaining technique with the interactive flap pages.
 I use the flips to emphasize the syllables.
-So for example, butterfly you would build like this: 1. fly, 2. tter (der)- fly, 3. bu-tter-fly.
+So, for example, butterfly you would build like this: 1. fly, 2. tter (der)- fly, 3. bu-tter-fly.
 You would fold up the flaps to only show the syllable(s) you are working on.